The following Employment practice note provides comprehensive and up to date legal information covering:

 produces a structured document setting out details of the loss claimed and how the total is reached

 The application can be accessed here: LexisCalculate Employment: Schedule of Loss application.
-It should be opened in a Google Chrome, Firefox or Internet Explorer (versions 9-11) web browser.
+It should be opened in a Chrome, Edge or Firefox web browser.
 It may be necessary to enter your existing Lexis®PSL username and password when first accessing the site.

 The current version of the application is a beta version.
 This means that not everything has yet been perfected, although all calculations and the basic layout are fully fit for purpose.
 All feedback on this beta version will assist us in developing and improving this application.